Maximizer02/maximum-brainfuck/README.md

 - \-e for extended character set
 - \-r for reduced character set
 - \-c for compacted character set
-- \-d for default brainfuck set
+- \-s for standard brainfuck set
 - \-v for version